duffwang/duffwang.github.io/_posts/2019-02-19-data-cleaning.md

 ---

 ## Data Description
-To demonstrate proper data cleaning (also known as data munging) and transfomation (or data mapping), we will be working with a [publically available](https://www.ffiec.gov/hmda/hmdaflat.htm) dataset on Home Mortgage Loans.
+To demonstrate proper data cleaning (also known as data munging) and transfomation, we will be working with a [publically available](https://www.ffiec.gov/hmda/hmdaflat.htm) dataset on Home Mortgage Loans.

 The dataset was generated in compliance with the Home Mortgage Disclosure Act of 1975, which requires disclosures on the originations and purchases of home purchase, improvement, and refinancing loans.
 The 2012-2014 data used in this report has been filtered to five states (MD, VA, WV, DC, DE) and to 1-4 family, owner-occupied home loans, with an originated action type, secured by a first or subordinate lien.

 ### Data Sanity Check: Loan Amount
 First, we turn out attention to the loan amount column.
 We want to look for any spurious data points.
 The magnitude of loan amounts may vary for different properties, but they should not be drastically more than the median income of the applicant.
 We will look at each respondent and calculate their average loan to income ratio.